 - Secure remote access for hybrid and seasonal staff

-For CPA firms, IT isn’t just technical — it’s operational.
-Every service should support uptime, security, and compliance during peak workloads.
+For CPA firms, IT is operational.
+Every service should support uptime, security, and compliance across audit work, payroll processing, financial reporting, and client service delivery.

 5 Factors That Affect IT Costs for CPA Firms

 Not all CPA firms pay the same amount for IT.
-Pricing varies based on five key drivers:
+Pricing varies based on several key drivers.

 What a Realistic IT Budget Looks Like for Nashville CPA Firms